ewal/kitty-everforest/README.md

 Based on the [vim theme](https://github.com/sainnhe/everforest) made by [sainnhe ](https://github.com/sainnhe).

 ## Installation
-Download the theme(s) and put them in kittys theme folder.
+Download the theme(s) and put them in the kitty theme folder.
 The themes will be available when running `kitty +kitten themes`.

 ## (Neo)Vim